Skip to content

 }

-That’s everything we need to fetch the search results.
+That's everything we need to fetch the search results.
 However, the results are formatted in a way that is not simple to parse.
-Let’s create a formatter to facilitate this.
+Let's create a formatter to make this easier.

 Formatting the results